vinitshahdeo/IPL-Swiggy6/README.md

 ### Installation Steps

-- Clone this repository using `git clone https://github.com/vinitshahdeo/IPL-Swiggy6` or download from [here]().
+- Clone this repository using `git clone https://github.com/vinitshahdeo/IPL-Swiggy6` or **download from [here](https://github.com/vinitshahdeo/IPL-Swiggy6/archive/master.zip)**.

 - Go to `chrome://extensions/` and check the box for Developer mode in the top right.